conflowio/docs/content/en/docs/blocks/directives.md

 Directive blocks have the following rules:
 - name is not allowed
 - block type starts with `@`
-- user defined parameters are not allowed
+- user-defined parameters are not allowed
 - directive blocks can not have directives

 Directives always belong to the next non-directive block or parameter.